afrid0315/aws-azure-devops-interview_questions/managerial-round.md

 Result:
 Despite the initial difficulties, our proactive approach and commitment to meeting the customer's needs resulted in the successful implementation of the CI/CD pipeline.
 The customer was impressed with the final solution, which streamlined their development process, improved deployment efficiency, and enhanced overall security.
 Our ability to navigate challenges and deliver a tailored solution strengthened our relationship with the customer and positioned us as a trusted partner for future projects.

+#### Tell me about a time when you didn't meet customer expectations.
+What happened, and how did you deal with the situation?
+Situation:
+During a project to implement a continuous integration/continuous deployment (CI/CD) pipeline for our organization, we encountered a situation where we didn't meet customer expectations.

+Task:
+Our task was to develop and deploy a CI/CD pipeline that would streamline the software delivery process, improve deployment efficiency, and enhance overall development productivity for the customer.

+Action:
+Initially, we conducted thorough requirements gathering sessions with the customer to understand their needs and expectations for the CI/CD pipeline.
+However, as the project progressed, we encountered several challenges, including unexpected technical complexities, resource constraints, and shifting priorities.

+Despite our best efforts, we underestimated the timeline and encountered delays in delivering the final CI/CD pipeline to the customer.
+This led to frustration and disappointment on the customer's part as they had expected the project to be completed within the initially agreed-upon timeframe.

+To address the situation, we immediately communicated the delay to the customer, taking full responsibility for not meeting their expectations.
+We provided transparent updates on the project status, explaining the reasons for the delay and outlining the steps we were taking to expedite the completion of the CI/CD pipeline.

+Additionally, we reassessed our project plan and resource allocation, reallocating resources and adjusting priorities to accelerate the remaining tasks.
+We also implemented more frequent progress updates and demos to keep the customer informed and engaged throughout the remainder of the project.

+Result:
+Despite the initial setback, our proactive communication and commitment to addressing the customer's concerns helped rebuild trust and confidence in our team.
+By maintaining open and transparent communication channels, we were able to successfully deliver the CI/CD pipeline to the customer, albeit slightly behind schedule.

+While the delay was not ideal, the customer appreciated our honesty, transparency, and dedication to resolving the issue promptly.
+Ultimately, the successful delivery of the CI/CD pipeline strengthened our relationship with the customer and demonstrated our ability to overcome challenges and deliver results in a dynamic DevOps environment.

 https://www.tipszon.com/2023/12/how-to-use-star-method-in-interview.html
 https://www.tipszon.com/2022/03/how-to-prepare-for-amazon-cloud-support-associate-interview.html